heavyrubberslave/zc95-patterns/README.md

 The scripts can be uploaded to the e-stim device via WiFi.
 [See documentation](https://github.com/CrashOverride85/zc95/blob/main/docs/RemoteAccess.md#lua_uploadpy).

 ## Constant
-Gives you full manual control over a constant sensation.
+Gives you full manual control over a constant sensation for all 4 channels equally.

 Frquency and pulse width (positive and negative) can be adjusted independently.
 Frquency from 5 to 300 Hz, positive and negative pulse width from 5 to 255 us.